RMerl/asuswrt-merlin/README-merlin.txt

    - User-defined options for WAN DHCP queries (required by some ISPs)
    - Improved NAT loopback (based on code from phuzi0n from the DD-WRT forums)
    - OpenVPN client and server, based on code originally written by Keith Moyer for Tomato and reused with his permission.
-(RT-N66U, RT-AC66U)
-   - Option to control Spanning-Tree Protocol support.
+(All models except RT-N16)
    - Netfilter ipset module, for efficient blacklist implemetnation
    - Configurable IPv6 firewall